rogerallen/rogerallen.github.com/_posts/scriptcraft-for-creating-topography-in-minecraft.md

 <h4>Getting the GDAL software package</h4>

-From Bjørn's site, I learned of the wonderful [GDAL](http://www.gdal.org/) software package.
-This enables the conversion of elevation files to images that are more straightforward to get data from.
+From Bjørn's site, I discovered the [GDAL](http://www.gdal.org/) software package.
 Happily, it was easily installed on Ubuntu 12.04 LTS via `sudo apt-get install gdal-bin`.

-YMMV.
+GDAL enables the conversion of elevation files to images.
+Images are easier to use for the rest of the process than the special-format DEM files.

 <h4>Getting Elevation Data</h4>

-Next, is getting the Digital Elevation data or DEM files.
+Of course, you'll need to get the basic topography for your region.
+These are found in Digital Elevation data or DEM files.
 For myself, I found [this site for Oregon DEM files](http://www.oregon.gov/DAS/CIO/GEO/pages/data/dems.aspx) via a google search.
 I believe that DEM files are also available via [http://earthexplorer.usgs.gov/](http://earthexplorer.usgs.gov/), but I have not used this service yet.

-You will want to know the exact latitude and longitude of the region you want to model.
-As always, google is your friend here.
+You will want to know the exact latitude and longitude of the region you want to model in order to find the DEM file (or files) you need.
+As always, Google is your friend here.

 After a bit of tedious downloading and looking inside files via the [gdalinfo](http://www.gdal.org/gdalinfo.html) program, I found that